-Groundwater & PFAS: State of Knowledge & Practice (PDF/Downloadable version)
+Groundwater and PFAS: State of Knowledge and Practice (downloadable PDF)

-According to the U.S. Environmental Protection Agency, PFAS are a class of manmade chemicals persistent in the environment and in the human body.
+According to the U.S. Environmental Protection Agency, PFAS (per- and polyfluoroalkyl substances) are a class of manmade chemicals persistent in the environment and in the human body.
 They are widely used to make products more stain-resistant, waterproof, and nonstick.

-NGWA published the document to identify the known science and knowledge related to per- and polyfluoroalkyl (PFAS) compounds.
+NGWA published the document to identify the known science and knowledge related to PFAS.
 It summarizes the fate, transport, remediation, and treatment of PFAS, as well as current technologies, methods, and field procedures.

 The document features eight sections:

 - • Section 1 — Introduction (click here for a free preview)

 - • Section 3 — Human and Ecological Impact

 - • Section 4 — Fate and Transport

 - • Section 5 — Field Sampling and Analysis

 - • Section 6 — Legal and Regulatory Issues